 Foreign companies can establish their presence in Latvia through a representative office or through a branch.

 Our agents can help you open a company even if you cannot be present in the country at all times.
 We can handle part of the procedures through a special power of attorney.

 Once they are registered, companies can start their commercial activities and handle any other subsequent activities such as hiring employees – a step during which our agents can also help you with relevant information.
 Depending on the chosen business field, some sector-specific special permits and licenses may be needed.
 We can help you apply for these.

-The corporate management requirements, as well as the accounting and auditing requirements, will vary according to the chosen type of company, with simpler business types like the sole trader having the fewer requirements and the joint stock company subject to more cumbersome requirements.
+The corporate management requirements, as well as the accounting and auditing requirements, will vary according to the chosen type of company.
+The simpler business types, like the sole trader, have the fewer requirements and the joint stock company is subject to more cumbersome requirements.

 Taxation in Latvia

 Latvia has a low corporate income tax rate, one of the country’s strongest points for investors.
-The standard rate in 2018 is 20%, with certain expenses subject to an effective tax of 25%.
-Other taxes for companies include the real estate tax, the value-added tax, the natural resources tax and other such as social security contributions.
+The standard rate in 2018 was 20%, with certain expenses subject to an effective tax of 25%.
+Other taxes for companies include the real estate tax, the value added tax, the natural resources tax and others such as social security contributions.

 With a wide range of advantages for investors, reduced investment and labor costs (compared to other EU) countries and economic stability, Latvia is a competitive business location.